 AELog.network.logResponse(url = "https://api.example.com/users", statusCode = 200)

 Both interceptors are secure by default.
-They automatically redact sensitive headers like Authorization and Cookie to prevent token leakage in logs.
+They automatically exclude sensitive headers like Authorization and Cookie to prevent credentials from appearing in logs.

 // OkHttp